FlaUI/FlaUI/README.md

 Feel free to fork FlaUI and send pull requests of your modifications.<br />
 You can also create issues if you find problems or have ideas on how to further improve FlaUI.

+### Donors and Sponsors
+- Thank you Gehtsoft USA LLC for the generous donation

 ### Acknowledgements
 #### JetBrains
 Thanks to [JetBrains](https://www.jetbrains.com) for providing a free license of [ReSharper](https://www.jetbrains.com/resharper/).